► Claimed range up to 333 miles, 250+ in the real world

 What else is there to know about the Enyaq iV?

-The Enyaq iVs a generously-proportioned crossover that in time is going to span a variety of battery sizes and motor outputs.
-As an SUV, it's going to hit the ground running – seemingly at the intersection of two dominant market trends: the rise of the electric car and the public's insatiable appetite for SUVs, crossovers and jacked-up soft-roaders.
+The Enyaq iVs a generously-proportioned crossover that in time will span a variety of battery sizes and motor outputs.
+As an SUV, it's hit the ground running – seemingly at the intersection of two dominant market trends: the rise of the electric car and the public's insatiable appetite for SUVs, crossovers and jacked-up soft-roaders.

 It's based on the Volkswagen Group's MEB modular electric architecture and is the largest iteration of MEB yet, as befits a brand known for its space.
 At 4684mm long, 1618mm high and 1877mm wide, the Enyaq's size and shape makes it look like a half-way house between an Octavia Estate and a Kodiaq, with styling that equally somewhere between the two.
-It looks far more handsome in the metal than it did in the earliest press photos, which seemed to give it an awkward, uncomfortable stance.
+It looks conservatively handsome in the metal, which is pitched perfectly for its buyers.

 Its handsome-if-safe styling only has one contentious point: the grille, blanked-off to give buyers a visual link with the internal combustion-engined Skoda they're considering trading out of.
 While entry-level models are set to have a matt black infill and mid-rangers a glossy one, the flagships get LED-lit vertical bars, bisected by a horizontal one that marries-up to the day-running lights (DRLs).

-It's on sale now, with deliveries taking place in June 2021.
+It's on sale now, with deliveries now underway.
 The model range starts with the Loft and Lodge models, followed Lounge, Suite and EcoSuite – all are available in 60 and 80 forms.
 We'll see the vRS added to the range once the twin-motor models come on stream later in 2021.

-It's easy to head into an elevated price point.
-The tricked-up Founder's Edition that's bristling with all the toys – yes, including that grille – and special paint will be available first.
-That's coming in at £46,995.
-Why Founder's Edition?
-Well, 2020 was the 125th anniversary of Skoda being founded – appropriately, 1895 will be produced.
+It's easy to head into an elevated price point as the options list is vast.
 If you fancy something a bit more daring, an Enyaq Coupe – think along the lines of an Audi Q3 Sportback – will follow soon.

 Verdict: Skoda Enyaq

-The Enyaq's £35,000 starting price seems fair for the iV 60 model and bodes well for the upcoming entry-level models.
-It's comfortable, well-sorted, spacious and capable of travelling long distances between charges – our admittedly brief experience is that the anticipated range display is accurate, which is good news for those with range anxiety.
+The Enyaq's sub-£35,000 starting price seems fair for the iV 60 model and bodes well for the upcoming lower-powered models.
+It's comfortable, well-sorted, and does a great job of appealing to as many drivers as possible.
+Another positive point is that the anticipated range display is unerringly accurate, which is good news for those thinking of using it as a company car.
 It also looks good on the road, well-finished with tight panels gaps and plenty of road presence.

-Given our brief experience so far, it's difficult to imagine this not being one of the most sought-after cars in 2021.
-It's friendlier and more luxurious than a Kia e-Niro and looks better inside and out than a Volkswagen ID.4.
-Until we directly compare them, it's impossible to call definitively – but it's looking very, very good for the Skoda Enyaq iV, and quite worrying for Volkswagen.
+In conclusion, it's friendlier and more luxurious than a Kia e-Niro and looks better inside and out than a Volkswagen ID.4 – which is very, very good for the Skoda Enyaq iV, and worrying for Volkswagen.